 Ensure that you have SSH access to the remote machine.

-Add a new remote interpreter to the project as described in Configuring Remote Interpreters via SSH specifying the credentials to connect to the remote machine.
+Add a new remote interpreter to the project as described in Configure a remote interpreter using SSH specifying the credentials to connect to the remote machine.

 Once you create the remote interpreter for your project, the corresponding deployment configuration is created.
 To preview it, click Ctrl+Alt+S to open the Settings dialog window on the local machine, then click the Build, Execution, Deployment node and the Deployment node.